 Normally this is the part where the experts start talking about SSL and tells you to check for the lock symbol.
 In my experience just about every legit website accepting credit cards is now SSL-enabled.
 So the better advice is to make sure your actually on the legit website you think you are on.
-Otherwise SSL isnít going to matter much anyway.
+Otherwise SSL isn’t going to matter much anyway.

-With over 500 issues so far, reading our newsletter every Monday morning will keep you up-to-date with security risks out there.
+Reading our newsletter every Monday will keep you up-to-date with security news.